 Mr. Stilwell lives and works in New York, New York where he has managed a group of private investment partnerships since 1993.

 Mr. Paul Farago

 Paul Farago resides in Asheville, North Carolina, where he is a licensed acupuncturist.
 Mr. Farago was very active in the national and state legislative term limits campaigns in the 1990s and when he resided in Oregon, served as Chief Petitioner on state and local term limits ballot measures.

 Mr. Marshall Stocker

-Marshall L. Stocker, PhD, is a vice president of Eaton Vance Management, co-director of emerging markets and portfolio manager on Eaton Vance’s emerging markets team where he leads a team focused on analyzing country-level political-economic policies.
+Marshall L. Stocker, PhD, is a Managing Director and co-director of an emerging markets team where he leads a team focused on analyzing country-level political-economic policies.
 Marshall earned a B.S. and an MBA from Cornell University, where he was a Park Leadership Fellow, and a Ph.D. in economics from Universidad Francisco Marroquin.
 In 2017, he became a member of the Mont Pelerin Society based on his scholarly publications.
 In 2005, he successfully helped defeat a New York state ballot proposal introduced by now-convicted felons Assembly Speaker Sheldon Silver and Senate Majority Leader Joseph Bruno.

 Mr. Bob Gelfond

 Bob Gelfond is the CEO/founder of MQS, a quantitative hedge fund.
 He has over 30 years experience as a quantitative strategy developer, portfolio manager, investor, and senior hedge fund executive at some of the most prominent hedge fund firms in the industry.